dbgjerez/workshop-golang-grpc/README.md

 go run main.go
 ```

 To test the application, we can use the ```grpcurl``` tool.
-For example, I'm going to list the differents endpoints with the following command:
+For example, I'm going to list the different endpoints with the following command:

 ```bash
 grpcurl -plaintext localhost:50051 list